 Expand clinical research in immunotherapy.

-Roswell Park’s Center for Immunotherapy is one of the facilities leading this work internationally.
+Roswell Park’s Division of Translational Immuno-Oncology is one of the facilities leading this work internationally.
 Our faculty helped lead the studies that made many immunotherapies today’s standard of care.
 We currently have 38 immunotherapy trials in progress, including cancer vaccines developed at Roswell Park, and many more in the pipeline.

 Expand the use of proven prevention and early detection strategies.